rajasekharreddy-vadlathala/javaassignment/README.md

 Answer : We can keep parrtot maintainable using Composition (Has-A relationship) with abstraction(implementing interfaces).
   Here the parrot has a relationship with cat,dog,duck and rooster.

+Q.B.
+Model fish as well as other swimming animals.

+Ans:Test and Simulator classes created to test the behaviour.